aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 - __orderdetails (2,996 orders):__ Contains individual product details for each order, such as quantity, price, and discount.
 - __customers (122 records):__  Contains customer information, such as names, contact details, and shipping addresses.
 - __payments (273 records):__ Tracks customer payments, including amount, date, and payment method.
-- __employees (23 people):__ Stores details about employees, including positions, hire dates, and salaries.
+- __employees (23 records):__ Stores details about employees, including positions, hire dates, and salaries.
 - __offices (7 records):__ Information about the company's offices, including location and contact details.

 __Entity Relationship Diagram here__